exasol/bucketfs-explorer/README.md

 * Download jar file [bucketfsexplorer-0.0.1-SNAPSHOT-jar-with-dependencies.jar](bucketfs-explorer/build/bucketfsexplorer-0.0.1-SNAPSHOT-jar-with-dependencies.jar)
 * Double-click on the jar or run java -jar bucketfsexplorer-0.0.1-SNAPSHOT-jar-with-dependencies.jar
-* Please enter the EXAopertaion URL / Username / Password and the Main Window will be shown:
+* Please enter the EXAopertaion URL / Username / Password and the main window will be shown, use the context menu in the tree / list to get started:

 ![alt text](https://github.com/EXASOL/bucketfs-explorer/blob/master/screenshots/BucketFS_Explorer_Screenshot1.PNG)